Lugitan/Lugitan/README.md

 - 📚 I’m currently trying to get a deeper understanding of blockchain technologies and DevOps

-- 👨‍💻 At the moment I am working on a crypto trading project with React, D3 & Node as well as Python for data processing
+- 👨‍💻 I am working on a crypto trading project with React, D3 & Node as well as Python for data processing

 <h3 align="left">Connect with me:</h3>
 <p align="left">